 Last updated: Friday, September 29th, 2017

 The Oregon Coalition staff makes every reasonable effort to ensure that the information listed on this website is as accurate and up-to-date as possible.
-However, any information and services offered are subject to change.
+However, any and all information is subject to change.

-In the spirit of Continuous Quality Improvement, our web resources are updated on an ongoing basis.
+In the spirit of Continuous Quality Improvement, our web content is updated on an ongoing basis.
 If you find any inaccuracies, omissions, wrong numbers, or have any suggestions to make this website a more useful resource, please contact Jonathan Gates, Communications and Events Coordinator at (503) 230-1951 x302 or [email protected].